-ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Department / Person Responsible Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 3-1 Develop written IDDE program (Due 7/1/19) Complete Written IDDE Program was submitted to the Hartford Court of Common Council for approval.
-The City Council approved the IDDE plan at their 12/11/23 meeting.
+ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Department / Person Responsible Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 3-1 Develop written IDDE program (Due 7/1/19) Complete Written IDDE Program approved by the Hartford Court of Common Council on 12/11/23.
 Develop written plan of IDDE program DPW/Frank Dellaripa P.E.
 12/11/23 3-2 Develop list and maps of all MS4 stormwater outfalls in priority areas (Due 7/1/20) In Progress The City is working with the MDC to identify MS4 systems vs. combined systems and ownership.
-The DPW hired a consultant to conduct a pilot effort to research DPW's files for system ownership.
 Outfall and Interconnections inventory and map completed DPW/Frank Dellaripa P.E.
-Anticipate completing by 7/1/25 A draft separated stormwater system map has been developed by the MDC.
+MDC and the City entered a memorandum of understanding on 1/14/2025.
+A two-year goal was established to investigate and determine ownership of the stormwater infrastructure to develop the required mapping.
+A draft separated stormwater system map has been developed by the MDC.
 The DPW developed a draft map of outfalls and systems owned by the City.
 3-3 Implement citizen reporting program (Ongoing) Ongoing The "Hartford 311" call center provides a secure way to report, track, and resolve problems or issues residents may have Formal written program developed DPW/Frank Dellaripa P.E.
-311 System used since prior to 2017 Anticipate improving program by 12/31/24 3-4 Establish legal authority to prohibit illicit discharges (Due 7/1/19) In Progress Sections 2N, 2O, and 5 of the MDC Sewer Ordinances address illicit discharges to MDC storm drains in Hartford; Currently under the City of Hartford Municipal Code, Section 17-4 prohibits the discharge of pollutants, contaminants, etc. with fines and penalties for violations but does not specifically address or define illicit discharges.
+311 System used since prior to 2017 Anticipate improving the program by 12/31/25 3-4 Establish legal authority to prohibit illicit discharges (Due 7/1/19) In Progress Sections 2N, 2O, and 5 of the MDC Sewer Ordinances address illicit discharges to MDC storm drains in Hartford; Currently under the City of Hartford Municipal Code, Section 17-4 prohibits the discharge of pollutants, contaminants, etc. with fines and penalties for violations but does not specifically address or define illicit discharges.
 Ordinance passed by City Council DPW/Frank Dellaripa P.E.
-Anticipate submitting to Court of Common Council by 12/31/24 3-5 Develop record keeping system for IDDE tracking (Due 7/1/17) Ongoing The Hartford 311 Call Center tracks all reports of illicit discharges IDDE tracking spreadsheet developed by deadline DPW/Frank Dellaripa P.E.
-IDDE tracking developed by 7/1/17 SSO Inventory is maintained by The MDC.
-The MDC will be submitting the SSO Inventory directly to the CTDEEP.
+Anticipate submitting to Court of Common Council by 12/31/25 3-5 Develop record keeping system for IDDE tracking (Due 7/1/17) Ongoing The Hartford 311 Call Center tracks all reports of illicit discharges IDDE tracking spreadsheet developed by deadline DPW/Frank Dellaripa P.E.
+IDDE tracking developed by 7/1/17 SSO Inventory is maintained by The MDC and is included in the MDC 2024 Annual Report attached as an appendix.

-3-6 Address IDDE in areas with pollutants of concern Ongoing No reports of septic system failures in 2023 (See Section 3.4 below) Areas with failing septic systems identified by the deadline; % of failing systems addressed annually DPW/Frank Dellaripa P.E.
-9/30/24 The MDC has projects to eliminate CSOs 3-7 Develop and maintain an inventory identifying all known locations where SSOs have discharged to the MS4 within the previous 5 years Complete SSOs are managed by the MDC.
+3-6 Address IDDE in areas with pollutants of concern Ongoing No reports of septic system failures in 2024 (See Section 3.4 below) Areas with failing septic systems identified by the deadline; % of failing systems addressed annually DPW/Frank Dellaripa P.E.
+9/30/24 The MDC Long Term Control Plan identifies numerous projects s to eliminate CSOs 3-7 Develop and maintain an inventory identifying all known locations where SSOs have discharged to the MS4 within the previous 5 years Complete SSOs are managed by the MDC.
 The MDC has developed and maintains the SSO inventory.
 Inventory developed and updated upon occurrence but at least annually and included in the Annual Report DPW/Frank Dellaripa P.E.
-10/27/17 SSO Inventory is maintained by the MDC.
-The MDC will be submitting the SSO Inventory directly to the CTDEEP.
+10/27/17 SSO Inventory is maintained by The MDC and is included in the MDC 2024 Annual Report attached as an appendix.